MCMXCIII/Papaya-Blog/src/content/welcome.md

 > By the way, once you're done reading, you can simply delete the default **Ghost** user from your team to remove all of these introductory posts!

-Test for commits and builds.
+Test for commits and builds and this buidl too